VValter-Bach/TIA-writer/Readme.md

 You need https://www.nuget.org/packages/DocumentFormat.OpenXml/
 you need the excel file and the csvs in the same dir then the .exe

-Fell free to write me a mail to Valentin.Assfalg@azo.com
+Feel free to write me a mail to Valentin.Assfalg@azo.com

 **It wont work out of the Box for you**